 Storage / Leftovers / Rewarm

-- Storage: You can store the bone in ribeye in the refrigerator for 3 – 4 days.
+- Storage: You can store the bone in ribeye steak in the refrigerator for 3 to 4 days.

-- Leftovers: Slice some pieces up and use them in our Quesadillas or Street Tacos.
-Of course, you can leave some meat on the cowboy cut steak’s bone and enjoy the dino rib a few days later.
+- Leftovers: Slice some pieces and use them in our Quesadillas or Street Tacos.
+Of course, you can leave some meat on the bone and enjoy a dino rib later.

-- Rewarm: I like using the air fryer for this at 330 degrees F. Depending on how big the piece of the black Angus ribeye is, it should take around 4 – 5 minutes.
+- Rewarm: I like using the air fryer for this at 250°F. Depending on the size of the leftover ribeye, it should take around 5 to 8 minutes.

 FAQ